-At Mater Private Hospital Springfield, we acknowledge that having an operation can be a very stressful experience.
-In keeping with our Mission to offer compassionate, quality care that promotes dignity whilst responding to patients' needs, this booklet aims to alleviate some of your concerns.
-It explains the general day to day events that may occur during your visit and the things to expect when you are discharged from hospital.
+At Mater Health Services we understand that being in hospital can be a very stressful experience.
+This booklet aims to alleviate some of your concerns in keeping with our Mission to offer compassionate, quality care that promotes dignity while responding to patients’ needs.
+It explains briefly the events that may occur during your visit and the things to expect when you are discharged from the hospital.

 It is, however, only a guideline as each person may require differing treatments.

 If you have any questions about your treatment please ask your doctor or nurse.
 Our pastoral care team offers a caring support network to all patients.
 The dedicated members of this team will visit you during your stay and are available at your request to discuss any anxieties or problems that you may have.